colab-coop/bylaws/ARTICLE-2.markdown

         Member her or his unpaid wages -- until resolution is reached.
         The Member Body may also direct the Member under expulsion order to stay off Cooperative property except as necessary by law.

+Initial capital contribution will not be returned in case of expulsion of Member.